christianalfoni/rask-ui/docs/api/render.md

 ## Parameters

-- `component: ChildNode` - The JSX component to render
+- `component` - The JSX component to render
-- `container: HTMLElement` - The DOM element to mount into
+- `container` - The DOM element to mount into

 ## Example